jaypowley/blog/beer/2019/01-05-epitaph.md

 ### About Epitaph

 > Buried in this beer are the remains of what started as one of those small batch side projects.
-Sttong notes of black licorice, vanilla, toffee, and subtle botes of roasted coffee that collide into limitless realms of intricate flavors.
+Strong notes of black licorice, vanilla, toffee, and subtle botes of roasted coffee that collide into limitless realms of intricate flavors.

 Via [untappd][untappd-url].